minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 - Health Checks are crucial for Load Balancers
 - They enable the load balancer to know if instances it forwards traffic to are available to reply to requests
-- The health check is done on a
+- The health check is done on a port and a route
+- if the response is not 200 (OK), then the instance is unhealthy

+Types of